shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/effectiveness-of-positive-feedback.md

 **Use shaping**.
 Make the positive feedback relevant and incremental.

 * **Relevant**: While teaching someone to swim, praise the swimming technique. _Good coordination of legs and arms._
-* **Incremental**: First praise getting in the water, then we praise floating, then blowing bubbles, et cetera.
+* **Incremental**: First praise getting in the water, then praise floating, then blowing bubbles, et cetera.

 Make feedback **specific** and **immediate**.
 Point to observable behavior; do it within hours not days.